hpcaitech/ColossalAI-Documentation/tutorials/features/zero_redundancy_and_zero_offload.md

 - `level`: Choose different levels of ZeRO.
 - `verbose`: Output extra information.
 Default value is `False`.
 - `clip_grad`: Clips gradient norm.
-Default valuse is `0.0`.
+Default value is `0.0`.
-- `dynamic_loss_scale`: ==warning==: may result in OVERflowing gradients.
+- `dynamic_loss_scale`: ⚠️ may result in Overflowing gradients.
 Default value is `False`.
 - `contiguous_gradients`: Copies the gradients to a contiguous buffer as they are produced.
 Avoids memory fragmentation during backward pass.
 Default value is `True`.
-- `reduce_bucket_size`: Number of elements reduced/allreduced at a time.
+- `reduce_bucket_size`: Number of elements reduced/all-reduced at a time.
 Limits the memory required for the allgather for large model sizes.
 Default value is `5e8`.
-- `allgather_bucket_size`: Number of elements allgathered at a time.
+- `allgather_bucket_size`: Number of elements all-gathered at a time.
 Limits the memory required for the allgather for large model sizes.
 Default value is `5e8`.
-- `reduce_scatter`: Uses reduce or reduce scatter instead of allreduce to average gradients.
+- `reduce_scatter`: Uses reduce or reduce scatter instead of all-reduce to average gradients.
 Default value is `True`.
 - `overlap_comm`: Attempts to overlap the reduction of the gradients with backward computation.
 Default value is `False`.
-- `allreduce_always_fp32`: Convert any FP16 gradients to FP32 before allreducing.
+- `allreduce_always_fp32`: Convert any FP16 gradients to FP32 before all-reduce.
 This can improve stability for widely scaled-out runs.
 Not yet supported with ZeRO-2 with reduce scatter enabled.
 Default value is `False`.
 - `offload_optimizer_config`: Enabling and configuring ZeRO optimization of offloading optimizer computation to CPU and state to CPU/NVMe.
 NVMe offloading is available only with ZeRO-3.
    - `device`: Which device to offload.
    - `nvme_path`: Local filesystem Path for NVMe device.